United cuts more flights to Asia, extends China cancellations

-WASHINGTON (Reuters) - United Airlines (UAL.O) said Friday it was cutting flights to Japan, South Korea and Singapore and extending flight cancellations to China in response to the coronavirus outbreak.
+WASHINGTON, Feb 28 (Reuters) - United Airlines said Friday it was cutting flights to Japan, South Korea and Singapore and extending flight cancellations to China in response to the coronavirus outbreak.

 The U.S airline said it will reduce flights to Tokyo-Narita, Osaka, Singapore and Seoul and extend flight cancellations to Hong Kong and mainland China through April 30.